vespa-mrs/vespa.io/docs/user_manuals/datasim_user_manual.md

 **The following Menu Bar items specifically affect the Plot Canvas in the currently active DataSim tab**

--   **View→ZeroLine→Show** toggle zero line off/on
+-   **View→ZeroLine→Show** - toggle zero line off/on

--   **View→ZeroLine→Top/Middle/Bottom** display the zero line in the top 10% region, middle or bottom 10% region of the canvas as it is drawn on the screen
+-   **View→ZeroLine→Top/Middle/Bottom** - display the zero line in the
+    top 10% region, middle or bottom 10% region of the canvas as it is drawn on the screen

--   **View→Xaxis →Show** display the x-axis or not
+-   **View→Xaxis →Show** - display the x-axis or not

--   **View→Xaxis→PPM/Hz** x-axis value in PPM or Hz
+-   **View→Xaxis→PPM/Hz** - x-axis value in PPM or Hz

--   **View→Data Type** select Real, Imaginary, or Magnitude spectral data to display
+-   **View→Data Type** - select Real, Imaginary, or Magnitude spectral data to display

--   **View→Plot Views→Final/All Three** select whether only the final
+-   **View→Plot Views→Final/All Three** - select whether only the final
-    simulated spectrum is displayed, or the final spectrum, the metabolite signals and , macromolecule signals + baseline signals are each displayed in their own plot.
+    simulated spectrum is displayed, or the final spectrum, the metabolite signals and, macromolecule signals + baseline signals are each displayed in their own plot.

--   **View→Output Experiment Text** displays the selected Experiment object in text format in a separate text editor, similarly to what can be displayed in the Vespa-Simulation application.
+-   **View→Output Experiment Text** - displays the selected Experiment
+    object in text format in a separate text editor, similarly to what can be displayed in the Vespa-Simulation application.

--   **View→Output→View→\<various\>** writes the entire plot to file as either PNG, SVG, EPS or PDF format
+-   **View→Output→View→\<various\>** - writes the entire plot to file as either PNG, SVG, EPS or PDF format

 ### 2.4 Mouse Events in Plots